HaroldSP/project-showcases/README.md

 All links lead to the https://haroldsp.github.io/project-showcases/ and then a listed folder.

 So if you don't want to click on the link (like **01_Game_bot** etc.) you can click on the GitHub-pages tab on the right, and then manually add the folder name to the address line of your browser.
-03_Layout_calculator
+03_Layout_calculator.

+Press paragraphs marked with "▶" to see the details.

 ## JS examples